fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When Prophet Muhammad ﷺ    was asked how this universe started to exist, he said:

-كان الله ولم يكن شىء غيره وكان عرشه على الماء وكتب في الذكر كل شىء ثم خلق السماوات والأرض »

-Which means:
->Allāh existed [eternally] and nothing else existed with Him.
-He created the ^Arsh (Throne) [and placed it] above the water.
+> Allāh existed [eternally] and nothing else existed with Him.
+He created the 'Arsh (Throne) [and placed it] above the water.
 Then He [ordered the Pen to] write in the (Guarded) Tablet everything that would happen.
 Then Allāh created the heavens and Earth.
 [Related by al-Bukhariyy]

 The Prophet ﷺ   answered this question by first stating that Allāh's Existence does not have a beginning, i.e., He is Eternal.
 There is no one attributed with eternity other than Him.
 In other words, nothing existed eternally except Allāh, and Allāh created everything, i.e., He brought all the creation from non-existence into existence.